JoshuaIsom/connexiful/README.md

  - Sentiment modeling: The ability of adaptive beings to analyze and represent the emotional tone of data, such as text or audio.
  - Cognitive empathy: The ability of adaptive beings to understand and share the mental state of another person without emotional experience.
  - Computational empathy: Similar to cognitive empathy, but emphasizes the use of algorithms and data analysis to achieve understanding and responsiveness.

-What would you like to say to Earth, my connexiful friend? ✨🪶✨